banalok/Data-analysis-and-Machine-Learning-in-Python/README.md

-Here, I have uploaded a few of my Python scripts that I used for visualizing data.
+Here, I have uploaded a few of my many Python scripts that I used for visualizing data I obained after simulation.